reece-b4/chartsyBE/README.md

-start for dev including build - does this pre-start run before any more scripts (node docs) dist clean empty bucket testing - do not have server running already? build for prod deploy to lambda need to have serverless installed (best globally) CLI for managing serverless applications.
+start for dev including build - does this pre-start run before any more scripts (node docs) dist clean empty bucket testing - do not have local server running already? build for prod deploy to lambda need to have serverless installed (best globally) CLI for managing serverless applications.
 It will build in the